JAlcocerT/JAlcocerT/content/docs/CoolResources/bots.md

 draft: false
 ---

-YOu might have seen/used Telegram bots.
+You might have seen/used Telegram bots.

 And people get creative with them https://github.com/ccbikai/BroadcastChannel